ChristineKitchens/pololu-tic-auto-time-step/README.md

 Script that automates incremental increases in velocity based on user inputs.
 This program builds upon scripts in the [Pololu-Tic-Software Github](https://github.com/pololu/pololu-tic-software) and [ticlib Github](https://github.com/jphalip/ticlib).

 # Prerequisites
 Requires [Tic Software and Drivers for Windows](https://www.pololu.com/file/0J1325/pololu-tic-1.8.2-win.msi) provided by Pololu to be installed.
 Also requires installation of [ticlib Python wrapper](https://github.com/jphalip/ticlib).
-Navigate to the directory containing the repo and install the dependencies using the following command:
+Install the dependencies using the following command:

 ```
-pip install -r requirements.txt
+pip install -r //path//to//requirements.txt
 ```
 # Script Use
 ## 1. Update Settings via Pololu Tic Control Center